Leech-Protocol/docs/README.md

 Our primary advantage is researching and developing farming strategies and implementing them into the protocol to generate optimal profits for our users in a safe manner.

-Leach Protocol's mission is to connect the meta world with the real world and facilitate capital's engagement into virtual assets.
+Leech Protocol's mission is to connect the meta world with the real world and facilitate capital's engagement into virtual assets.